oguzgelal/theme-easy/README.md

   defaults: [ Intent.default, Mode.light ]
 });

-// use theme object (with api's attached) to style components
+// use theme object (with api's attached) to style your components.
 // any method could be used to pass around the theme object,
-// example below uses styled-component's ThemeProvider
+// the example below uses styled-component's ThemeProvider

 return (
   <ThemeProvider theme={theme}>